Techbusters/Arduino-Sign-Language-Recogniser/README.md

 File structures:

-The actual trained model is available in MyModelDataset1
+The trained model is available in MyModelDataset1

-The video capturing code is in Modelpredict.py
+The Arduino code is available in MotionSensorCamera.ino

-The arduino code is inside MotionSensorCamera.ino
+The executable file is Modelpredict.py